 Tourism is Washington’s fourth largest industry and impacts more than hotels, restaurants and destinations.
 It benefits retailers, outdoor recreation, state parks, ports and cities—and ultimately, the taxpayers of Washington.
 More than $2.9 billion in local and state tax revenues are generated directly from tourism.
 It’s the largest employer of women and minorities and is responsible for more than 188,400 jobs.

-- The total number of overnight person-trips (40.1 million) increased by 1.8% in 2016, similar to the preceding year, according to preliminary data compiled for the Washington Tourism Alliance (WTA) by Dean Runyan Associates in the report “Washington State Spending and Visitor Volume.”
+- The total number of overnight person-trips (43 million) increased by 1.4% in 2018, according to preliminary data compiled for the Washington Tourism Alliance (WTA) by Dean Runyan Associates in the report “Washington State Spending and Visitor Volume.”

 Our state’s expanding cruise industry benefits our region in a number of ways.
 Every time a homeport ship docks, it contributes $2.7 million to our local economy.
 According to 2016 data, local economic impact included:

 - $18.9 million in annual state and local taxes